What is a literature review?

 What are some tips for finding literature reviews?

-To find literature reviews, use the phrase Literature N3 Review.
-This will find “literature review” along with variations such as “review of the literature” and “reviewing the literature.”
+To find literature reviews, trying using the phrase Literature N3 Review.
+This search will find “literature review” along with variations such as “review of the literature” and “reviewing the literature.”

 This type of search is called a proximity search.
 Proximity searching allows you to find two or more terms that occur within a certain number of words from one another, and by applying the near operator (N), you will retrieve the words in any order.